AAwhittier/data-structures/QUEUE/queue.md

 #### Deque
 Not all queues are created equal.
 There are variations to the queue that allow for different operations, one of which we will look at briefly is called a Deque.
 This type of queue sports a slightly different structure to a normal Queue.
-This type of queue allows enqueing and dequeueing from both the back and front of the Deque in O(1) time from both ends.
+It allows enqueing and dequeueing from both the back and front of the Deque in O(1) time from both ends.
+The build in python Deque is built on top of a doubly linked list structure which we will discuss in our next segment.
+However for now it is important to note that dequeing from a deqeue is fast than the average queue since you have access to both ends of the queue in O(1) time.

 The structure of a deque is represented in the following image: